 Images: Flickr Creative Commons, James Cage

 So there are the stories of a few Mardi Gras krewes, helping to explain the bounty of parades available to enjoy in New Orleans.
-If you have any favorites, please add them in the comments!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+If you have any favorites, please add them in the comments!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.